Heroin Addiction Explained

 Heroin Treatment in Rehab Facilities

 Due to how severe heroin addiction is, inpatient rehabilitation is the recommended course of treatment.
-There are often triggers at home that can make it very difficult to avoid using drugs.
 Some people find they have gotten stuck in a rut and a change of location is required to change their habits.
 Also, an individual is far more likely to have access to a drug dealer when they are in a familiar environment.

-With a residential rehab centre, the service user has access to care 24 hours a day and has a full team of addiction specialists at their disposal.
+At a residential rehab centre, there is access to care 24 hours a day and a full team of addiction specialists at the client’s disposal.
 It can be enlightening for some people to experience a structured lifestyle like the one in rehab.
 The responsibility of being on time, attending appointments and being organised are also bypassed in inpatient care.

 The service user is first given an assessment over the phone, during which they explain how much they use and give information about their medical history.
 This is followed by a detailed medical assessment upon arrival at the clinic.
 From this point, the person is in the care of a dedicated group of specialists whose sole aim to help people to recover.

-Outpatient treatment may be effective for people who have very recently developed an addiction to heroin.
-Their brains may not yet have changed as much as someone who is in the later stages of addiction, and treatment is slightly easier.
-That said, the temptation inherent with going home every day and spending weekends in a place with access to drugs is dangerous.
-Inpatient treatment gives the individual the best chance for recovery.
+Outpatient treatment may be effective for people who are suffering from an addiction which is not entirely physical, but for heroin addiction, it is usually not the best option.
+Temptation inherent with going home every day and spending weekends in a place with access to drugs is dangerous.
+Inpatient treatment gives the best chance for recovery.